lowRISC/ibex/README.md

 **zero-riscy** fully implements the RV32IMC instruction set and a minimal set of RISCV privileged specifications.
-**zero-riscy** can be configured to be very small by disabling the RV32M extensions and by activating the RV32E extensios.
+**zero-riscy** can be configured to be very small by disabling the RV32M extensions and by activating the RV32E extensions.
 This configuration is called **micro-riscy**

 The core was developed as part of the [PULP platform](http://pulp.ethz.ch/) for energy-efficient computing and is currently used as the control core for